Medical Retina

 Bansal Eye Hospital is fully equipped to diagnose and manage all kind of retinal disorders.
 We are equipped to manage patients with diabetic retinopathy, diabetic maculopathy, branch retinal vein occlusion (BRVO) and central retinal vein occlusion (CRVO), choroidal neovascular membranes (CNVM), eales disease and retinal vasculitis, retinal breaks and lattice degeneration with holes, Central serous chorioretinopathy (CSCR,) proliferative vitreo-retinopathies and many other retinal disorders.

 Digital fundus fluorescein angiography (STEREO), visual fields and laser are available for management of these cases.
-A Diode laser is available for anterior and posterior segment with endo photo coagulation attachment
+A Diode laser is available for anterior and posterior segment with endo photo coagulation attachment.

 What Is Diabetic Retinopathy?